justusthane/grav-justus.ws/user/pages/03.food/01.care-of-cast-iron-pans/default.md

 ## Use
 Cast iron is great.
 Just use it.
 Just a couple notes:
-- If you get an empty pan really hot, you'll notice the seasoning will look sort of dry.
+- If you get an empty pan really hot, you'll notice the seasoning will look sort of dry or splotchy.
 Just put some oil on it before it cools down.
 - Try not to cook really acidic things—or example, simmering spaghetti sauce for an extended amount of time.
 The acid will eat away your seasoning.
 - Wash it when you're done with it.
 Try not to leave crusty food bits sitting in it for days.